COMP2521UNSW/sanitisers-guide/glossary/heap-buffer-overflow/insufficient-allocation/README.md

 - The first thing we notice is that the error occurs on line 16, which is the line `n->next = NULL;`.
 - The memory being incorrectly accessed was allocated on line 14, which is `Node n = malloc(sizeof(Node));`.
-- The memory allocated for the node was only 8 bytes, however we would expect at least 12 bytes (see below), so we've probably not allocated enough memory.
+- The memory allocated for `n` was only 8 bytes.

 ## The Problem